Taftan, Pakistan

-Taftan is a trunk road and railway town in Chagai District, Balochistan, Pakistan.
+Taftan is the Headquarter town in Taftan District, Balochistan, Pakistan.
 It is one of Pakistan's border crossings with Iran.
 It is by either road or rail over 500 km from Quetta.

 It is 62 km northeast of the thermally active dark peak or small massif also called Taftan, wholly in Iran.

 At its western extreme, the border crossing point of Iran is Mirjaveh.

 Transport

 It is on the N40 road.
 This becomes the road 84 in Iran's system, and which meanders via Kerman to a number change west of Rafsanjan.

-It is served by its railway station on the line commonly described as the Quetta-Taftan Line but which, since 1940, continues to Zahedan, Iran.
+It is served by its railway station, Koh-e-Taftan railway station, on the line commonly described as the Quetta-Taftan Line but which, since 1940, continues to Zahedan, Iran.